 It's no secret that an associate degree is a great first step toward earning a bachelor's.
 Many schools now encourage a “two and two” approach to undergraduate education, where students complete their first two years at a community college and finish their bachelor's at a four-year university.
 This allows students to graduate at a fraction of the cost of a traditional university.
 An online associate degree in education opens yet another door — with this degree graduates can move directly into a paraeducator position.
 Many preschools and elementary classrooms need entry-level educators, and an associate degree offers terrific preparation.
 Not only do graduates gain immediate teaching experience, they're prepared to return to school with a solid foundation.
 Paraeducators are also eligible to join professional organizations like the National Education Association and begin the licensure process, all while taking the first step in a long, rewarding career.

-What are the best education programs of 2020?
+What are the Best Associate in Education Programs?
 Here are our top 10:

 |1||Saint Francis University||Loretto, PA|